CutieMath/BDM.Assignment3/README.md

 **Notes**
 The program can product accurate result.<br>
 However the efficiency is not optimal.<br>
-Update: greedySel is not entirely correct, uni said they can't provide test data they used for marking.
+Update: greedySel is not entirely correct, uni said they can't provide test data used for marking.
 Need to debug greedySel
 The repo is made public. :partying_face: